-7.1 Installation location of the water sampling station EASYPRO
+7.1 Installation location

-This section takes you through the installation step by step.
 The following criteria must be taken into account when selecting the assembly location:

-- The installation surface is even. - The installation height is chosen so that the display of the controller is at eye level for the user. - Below the water sampling station there must be at least 20 cm free space to route the inflow and outflow pipes. - All lines and cables must be routed without kinks. - The sample water must reach the water sampling station from the extraction point in as short a distance as possible in order to avoid measured value deviations. - Avoid direct sunlight or heat radiation.
+- The installation surface is even. - The water sampling station is opened to the left. - The installation height is chosen so that the display of the controller is at eye level for the user. - Below the water sampling station there must be at least 20 cm free space to route the inflow and outflow pipes. - Keep ~ 25 cm clearance above the water sampling station so that the pH and Redox single-rod measuring cells can be removed for adjustment - All pipes and cables can be routed without kinks. - From the extraction point, the sample water must reach the Water sampling station over as short a distance as possible in order to avoid measured value deviations. - Direct sunlight or heat radiation is avoided.